Renner, Patrick -v- Ponderosa Trails Unit 8 Community Association

 Respondent Side

-• Melissa Lin (Respondent Attorney)
+• Melissa Lin (Attorney)

 Turley Swan Childers Righi & Torrens, P.C.

-Representing Starlight Pines Homeowners Association
+Counsel for Starlight Pines Homeowners Association

-• Pat Norton (Board Member)
+• Pat Norton (Witness)

-Current Board member who testified
+Current Board member who testified at the hearing

 Neutral Parties